fabiods/DGBO/README.md

          3 0.4 0.1
 and dgbo always go to the global minimum.

-The main results for the optimization can be easi visualized as:
+The main results for the optimization can be easi visualized using:

      grep res: dgbo.out
      fun  -7.4494751818  res:  [2, 10, 11]